isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-TCGA-Contolled-Access-Data.rst

 Accessing TCGA Data Programmatically
 ====================================
-To obtain access to TCGA controlled-access data from a program you need to register at least one service account from your project with ISB-CGC.
-This will allow programs running from Virtual Machines of the GCE in your GCP to use controlled access data for up to 7 days.
+To obtain access to TCGA controlled-access data from a program you need to register at least one service account from your Google Cloud Project (GCP) with ISB-CGC.
+This will allow programs running from Virtual Machines of the Google Compute Engine in your GCP to use controlled access data for up to 7 days.
+(NOTE: to allow flexibility while working with different research teams and different processes, you can have many GCPs registered with ISB-CGC, as well as many service accounts per GCP registered.)

 Registering your GCP Service Account
 ------------------------------------